RamsushilJajee/ADX-Indicator/README.md

 Install django in venv using the command:
     pip install django

-- Open the terminal/cmd in myproject diractory directory and run the command as shown below:
+- Run the following command to execute the Django Project:
 >> python manage.py runserver

 - Open the browser and type to see the output